[Virtual Event] The AI Readiness gap: Where infrastructure teams are getting AI wrong

 What is Terraform?

-Terraform is an IaC tool that automates cloud infrastructure setup using HCL (HashiCorp Configuration Language).
+Terraform is an IaC tool that automates the provisioning of cloud infrastructure using HCL (HashiCorp Configuration Language).
 It works across providers like AWS, Azure, and Google Cloud, offering a unified way to manage infrastructure.

 By using state files, Terraform keeps your infrastructure aligned with your code, preventing configuration drift.
 Its modular approach encourages code reuse and scalable deployments.